sdiehl/wiwinwlh/tutorial.md

 Core
 ----

-Core is the explicitly typed System-F family syntax through that all Haskell constructs can be expressed in.
+Core is the explicitly typed System-F family syntax through which all Haskell constructs can be expressed.

 ```haskell
 data Bind b